Space-time accessibility supports participation in after-work leisure activities: Materials

 \subsection{Point of interest (POI) data}

-POI data were collected via the Overture API, restricted to the geographical extent of the trip records and filtered for a confidence level above 0.7 \citep{overturemaps}.
-We then labeled these POIs into two categories aligned with the activity purposes recorded in the trip data, \textit{Social \& Leisure} (67 k), consolidated through a combination of GPT-4o–assisted classification and manual validation.
+POI data were collected via the Overture API, restricted to the geographical extent of the trip records, and filtered for a confidence level above 0.7 \citep{overturemaps}.
+We then extracted POIs and their primary and secondary labels that are aligned with the activity purposes recorded in the trip data, \textit{Social \& Leisure} (67 k), consolidated through a combination of GPT-4o assisted classification (Essential needs, Health services, Education, Civic and utility, Social \& Leisure, and Other) and manual validation.